openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 enableSync(enabled: boolean): Promise&lt;void&gt;

-Enables or disables data synchronization.
+Sets data synchronization, which can be enabled or disabled.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.Core